All Products

 screenshot

-Captures the current screen and returns a download URL.
-The screenshot is saved to Object Storage Service (OSS), and a URL is returned that you can use to download the image file.
+Captures the screen and returns a download URL.
+The image is saved to Object Storage Service (OSS).

 Signature